 I wanted to make the filling dairy free as one of my reader’s in Australia (hello Lee!) asked me for a dairy free chocolate recipe.
 This is it!
 This recipe is also vegan, just make sure you use an appropriate dark chocolate for dipping.

-I'm am quite pleased at how well this recipe turned out.
-I dished the chocolates out to unsuspecting visitors over the following days after making them, to which each and every single taste tester said, "They taste like Bounty Bars!"
-One said they were like Bounty Bars, but better, because they aren't as sickly sweet as a Bounty Bar.
+I’m am quite pleased with how well this recipe turned out.
+I dished the chocolates out to unsuspecting visitors over the following days after making them, to which each and every single taste tester said, “They taste like Bounty Bars!”
+One said they were like Bounty Bars, but better, because they aren’t as sickly sweet as a Bounty Bar.
 Not one single person guessed that there was mashed potato in them!

 When making these make sure you use a floury potato, the kind you would use for mashing.
 I used J.K.
 Mainland’s potatoes, from the south end of Shetland, because I think they’re the best mashing potato ever!

 My chocolate dipping technique needs to be refined somewhat, I think.
 I wanted to give the chocolates a flat bottom, but placing them on a flat surface made the melted chocolate spread out, so I left them on a wire cooling rack to drip and cool.
-This made the tops look lovely and heart shaped, but the bottoms were a bit bumpy.
+This made the tops look lovely and heart-shaped, but the bottoms were a bit bumpy.
 Ach well, they still tasted fantastic!
-There's an excellent Guardian article on tempering chocolate here, if you want a little guidance/advice on the process.
+There’s an excellent Guardian article on tempering chocolate here, if you want a little guidance/advice on the process.

-Ideally I would have double dipped the chocolates in dark chocolate for a thicker coating, but I ran out of chocolate and it was Sunday morning when I was dipping them, so I only used a single layer.
-I think the addition of a spoonful or two of Malibu rum might take these chocolates to a whole new coconutty level, but I haven't tried it yet.
+Ideally, I would have double dipped the chocolates in dark chocolate for a thicker coating, but I ran out of chocolate and it was Sunday morning when I was dipping them, so I only used a single layer.
+I think the addition of a spoonful or two of Malibu rum might take these chocolates to a whole new coconutty level, but I haven’t tried it yet.
 Do let me know if you do!

 - 160 grams peeled floury potatoes